eustasy/Bubbly/README.md

-# Configuring Let's Encrypt with Nginx
+# Configuring Certbot with Nginx
 If you want an A+ score on Qualys [SSL Labs](https://www.ssllabs.com/ssltest/index.html), then this is what you'll need to do.
-You won't need any familiarity with [Let's Encrypt](https://letsencrypt.org/), the ACME spec, or SSL in general, just basic Nginx configuration.
+You won't need any familiarity with [Certbot](https://github.com/certbot/certbot), [Let's Encrypt](https://letsencrypt.org/), the ACME spec, or SSL in general, just basic Nginx configuration.

 0. Install `git` if you haven't already.
 1. `git clone https://github.com/certbot/certbot`